azimuttapp/azimutt/libs/serde-aml/docs/entity.md

   profile_id uuid -> profiles(id)
 ```

-If you want to define a single constraint on several attributes (like uniquness of `first_name` and `last_name`), you can apply it to the needed attributes with the same name, they will be put together.
-The primary key don't need this as there is only one for an entity:
+If you want to define a single constraint on several attributes (like uniqueness of `first_name` and `last_name`), you can apply it to the needed attributes with the same name, they will be put together.
+The primary key doesn't need this as there is only one for an entity:

 ```aml
 users # unique constraint on first_name AND last_name